awsdocs/aws-config-developer-guide/doc_source/configlimits.md

 | Maximum number of organization AWS Config rules per organization | 150 | No |

 **Note**
-Deploying at the organization level automatically uses up the limit for child accounts\.
+Deploying at the organization level counts in the limit for child accounts\.